-Anodes are consumed first to prevent other parts of the outboard from getting eaten up by corrosion — hence why they’re often referred to as “sacrificial anodes”— giving off their electrons to be depleted before any other metals are targeted.
-Eventually there will be so little left of an anode that it ceases to be effective, which is why they need to be replaced periodically.
+Anodes are consumed first to prevent other parts of the outboard from getting eaten up by corrosion, which is why they’re often referred to as “sacrificial anodes”.
+They give off their electrons to be depleted before any other metals are targeted.
+Eventually, there will be so little left of an anode that it ceases to be effective, which is why these metals need to be replaced periodically.

 Replacing Outboard and Sterndrive Anodes

 Outboard anodes are typically found mounted low on the transom bracket or under the motor’s ventilation plate, where they also act as trim tabs that compensate for prop-walk, and keep the boat pointing straight.

 Anodes are also mounted into the powerhead on larger outboards and sterndrives.
 These anodes protect the powerhead, which requires raw water to be pumped through its cooling system.
 Without these internal anodes, the motor would corrode from within.
 It’s recommended you regularly inspect all anodes and replace them once they’re worn down in half, or at least once a year.